My Photo

 The Australian Ballet has reminded me once again of their Jerome Robbins Celebration, a quadruple bill that's coming up in May (Sydney) and June (Melbourne).

 So a disinterested plug.
-Why should you go to this ballet?
+Why should you go to this ballet program?
 Let me count the reasons…

 1. The Concert